jmontleon/openvpn-api-access/README.md

 1. Edit `config.yml` and adjust the `OnPremKubeConfig` and `CloudKubeConfig` vars appropriately.
 1. Run ansible-playbook deploy.yml
+1. It may take a few minutes for the load balancer address on the cloud instance to resolve and client connect.
 1. When setting up MTC use https://proxied-cluster.openvpn.svc.cluster.local:443 as the API address for the remote cluster.